 Do I Have to Live on Campus?

-All first-year students with 0-28 credits (including transfers) are required to live on campus.
-Students coming in with 28 or more credits are not required to live on campus.
-Also, if you will be 21 years or older by the start of classes, you are exempt from living on campus.
+First-year and transfer students are required to live in on-campus housing for two semesters.
+If you will be 20 years or older by the start of classes, you are exempt from living on campus.
 However, many students choose to continue living on for two or more years to take advantage of academic resources, delicious dining and fantastic student events!
 A recent study showed, on average, sophomores who lived on campus had a higher GPA than those who did not.